 The CCAS Academic Success Program helps students develop the skills and programming they need to succeed at the university.
-While working one-on-one with coaches to cultivate an individual development plan, students also improve their time management, study skills, self-assessment of academic strengths, comfort level working with faculty and personal well-being.
+While working one-on-one with coaches through the Office of Student Success to cultivate an individual development plan, students also improve their time management, study skills, self-assessment of academic strengths, comfort level working with faculty and personal well-being.

 How We Can Help

 Are you picking courses that best set you up for success?
 Is your major a good fit for you?
-If you do not feel engaged in the content of your courses or you feel that your abilities would better fit a different academic path, you can use your coaching time to explore these questions.
+If you do not feel engaged in the content of your courses or you feel that your abilities would better fit a different academic path, you can meet with a POD advisor to explore these questions.
 We can discuss ways to identify and leverage your academic strengths through course choice, major choice and future academic and professional goals.

-CCAS Academic Success Program (ASP) coaches work exclusively with undergraduate CCAS students on academic probation and academic suspension.
+CCAS Academic Success Program (ASP) works exclusively with undergraduate CCAS students on academic probation and academic suspension.

-- Students on academic probation are required to have three coaching sessions with an ASP coach over the course of the semester.
+- Students on academic probation are encouraged to seek one-to-one Student Success Coaching through the Office of Student Success over the course of the semester.

-- Students on academic suspension may schedule appointments with coaches to address their concerns while suspended, plan for re-admission and discuss other next steps regarding their academic career.
+- Students on academic suspension may schedule appointments with their POD to address their concerns while suspended, plan for re-admission and discuss other next steps regarding their academic career.

 The Columbian College partners with the GW Office for Student Success to ensure that all students in need of support are able to be matched with a coach.